Laser Drilling of Metal

 Being able to adapt, change, and work with metal is crucial in any manufacturing industry, and we’ll find metal in everything from the electronics in our house to the transport we use to get to work.
 Without metal, it is safe to say things wouldn’t work quite as easily as they currently do!

 Laser drilling is one of the most efficient and effective processes on the planet that works with metal, and has grown in popularity over the last few decades.
-Below we have explored in more detail the drilling of metal with lasers.
+Below we have explored in more detail the effectiveness of laser drilling metal.

-Why is laser drilling good at working with metals and what metals can it work with?
+Why is laser drilling metal an efficient process and what metals can it work with?

 A single Fiber Laser machine and setup is capable of working with a host of different materials, and not just metals.
 This includes plastics, rubber, diamonds, silicon, and glass.